modularml/max/examples/inference/bert-python-torchscript/README.md

     output.

     You can use the `--text` CLI flag to specify an input sentence.
-    For example, `python3 simple-inference.py --text "My dog is awesome"`
+    For example, `python3 simple-inference.py --text "There are many exciting developments in the field of AI Infrastructure!"`